AdobeDocs/certification.en/help/certifications/aem/aem-p-business.md

 You should have:

-* At least 12 months of experience using and configuring Adobe Cloud Manager
+* At least 0-12 months' of experience using and configuring Adobe Cloud Manager
-* At least 12 months of experience with AEM features and capabilities needed to engage developers to find business solutions
+* At least 0-12 months' of experience with AEM features and capabilities needed to engage developers to find business solutions
-* At least 24 months of experience configuring, implementing, and managing Continuous Integration/Continuous Deployment tasks
+* At least 0-12 months' of experience configuring, implementing, and managing Continuous Integration/Continuous Deployment tasks

 If you're comfortable working in Adobe Managed Services and Adobe [!DNL Experience Manager] as a Cloud Service, and are able to set up Adobe [!DNL Experience Manager] environments and infrastructure.